 Conserving the endemic flora of the Carpathian region

-The Carpathians, one of the major parts of the European Alpine System, constitute an iconic centre of biodiversity in temperate Europe and harbour remarkable biodiversity and habitat richness.
-The endemic flora of this area is a unique component of this diversity and, at the same time, an important model to study the evolution of regional biota.
-Current knowledge on species’ taxonomic status, spatial distribution and genetic diversity is, however, incomplete.
+The Carpathians, one of the major elements of the European Alpine System, constitute a key area for Central Europe due to remarkable biodiversity and habitat richness.
+A great asset of this area is the rich endemic flora, which is an iconic example of the evolution of regional biota and, at the same time, a model to study the processes shaping regional biodiversity.
+Current knowledge on Carpathian plant species' taxonomic status, spatial distribution and genetic diversity is still incomplete.
 Moreover, research and conservation efforts have mostly been country-specific, resulting in contrasting chorological knowledge and taxonomic acceptance between neighbouring countries, and differing conservation policies.
-This project aims at initiating a long-term international, collaborative framework for research on the endemic Carpathian flora using standardized tools, and based on the Carpathian Research Network consortium.
+This project aims at initiating a long-term international, collaborative framework for research on the endemic Carpathian flora using standardized tools and based on the Carpathian Research Network consortium.